 Work is not always consistent, so there may be some lean days as you work as a web search evaluator.
 If the company is happy with your performance, they may renew your contract for another work period.

 If you want more insights about how to become a web search evaluator, you can read Sam’s story at Outside That Cubicle.
-It might also help to take a web search evaluator training to learn more about the ins and outs of search engine evaluator jobs and become successful.

 Where to find search engine evaluator jobs?